otrv4/otrv4/otrv4.md

 A valid versions string can be created by concatenating supported version numbers together in any order.
-For example, a user who supports versions 3 and 4 will have the version string "43" or "34" in their profile (2 bytes).
-A user who only supports version 4 will have "4" (1 byte).
+For example, a user who supports versions 3 and 4 will have the 2-byte version string "43" or "34" in their profile.
+A user who only supports version 4 will have the 1-byte version string "4".
 Thus, a version string has varying size, and it is represented as a DATA type with its length specified.

-Invalid version strings contain "2" or "1".
-The OTRv4 specification supports up to OTR version 3, and thus do not support versions 2 and 1, i.e. version strings of "32" or "31".
-Any other string that is not "4", "3", "2" or "1" should be ignored.
+OTRv4 supports version 3 of OTR, but not versions 1 and 2.
+Therefore, invalid version strings contain a "2" or a "1".

+Any other version string that is not "4", "3", "2", or "1" should be ignored.

 ### Validating a User Profile

+To validate a user profile, you must:

-* Verify that the user profile signature is valid.
+* Verify that the user profile signature is valid
-* Verify that the user profile is not expired.
+* Verify that the user profile is not expired
-* Verify that the versions field contains "4".
+* Verify that the `Versions` field contains a string with "4"

 ### Renewing a Profile